manssonanton/manssonanton/README.md

 ## I'm a Softwear engineer!

-- 👨‍💻 I’m currently working at Capgemini soon to start at KnowIT!
+- 👨‍💻 I’m working at Knowit as a developer
 - 📚 I’m currently learning everything from React to Python.
 - 📷 I love to take photos so check out my webpage and my instagram.